2014 Jaguar XF Expert Review:New Car Test Drive

 Slide into the XF with the proximity key in purse or pocket, and the Start button glows, ready to be pushed.
 Press it, and the vents rotate in the dash, exposing the registers.
 The gear selector is a big, aluminum dial-knob that rises from the center console when the engine fires up.
 It's unique, nicer than the drive-by-wire shifters other luxury manufactures have developed, and more functional.
 Jaguar claims this electronic selector will keep working even if it's drenched with a half-gallon of coffee.

-Between the speedo and the tachometer, the Info screen delivers trip mileage, fuel range, miles per gallon, average speed, and as mentioned, digital present speed.
+In front of the driver is an analog speedometer and tachometer, with a digital display in between with trip mileage, fuel range, miles per gallon, average speed and a digital speedo.
 Above this is an analog clock, a linear bar fuel gauge, and at the top, a linear gear indicator, activated when the paddle-shifters are used.
 When the paddles are not used, a generic fully automatic PRNDS transmission indicator is displayed.

-The center console's main feature, of course, is the pop-up knob aluminum PRNDS transmission shifter, which retracts flush with the console surface when the engine is not running.
+The center console's main feature is a pop-up knob aluminum transmission shifter, which retracts flush with the console surface when the engine is not running.
 To the rear of this knob are buttons for Winter Mode, Stability Control/Off and automatic speed control, the latter protecting against the natural impulse to gradually drive faster and faster on long trips.
 The Jaguar switchgear are of high quality and reassuring tactile strength throughout.

-Our Jaguar XF Portfolio Package had soft-grain black-leather heated-and-cooled seats with 16-way adjustment for the driver and 12-way adjustment for the front passenger.
+One Jaguar XF we tested had soft-grain black-leather heated-and-cooled seats with 16-way adjustment for the driver and 12-way adjustment for the front passenger.
 With contrasting white stitching, they were handsome and blessed with the wonderful aroma of good leather.
 They also had good lumbar and side-bolster adjustment, allowing an extremely personal fitment for either performance driving or long-distance cruising.
-In combination with properly fitted elbow rests in the door and on the console, a balanced driving position with hands at 10 and 2 o'clock can be maintained comfortably all day and all night.

 The Jaguar steering wheel has the usual remotes for adjusting cruise control and audio, but they are thumbwheels placed flat in the spokes of the wheel, not protruding from its edges where they can be accidentally brushed during maneuvering.
 And in the lower center of the wheel is an iconic, wonderfully Mayan Jaguar's head, the growler, watching your every move.
 Nice.